 Cost of Study

-The course is 24 months, five days a week, including one day at the weekend.
+The course is 24 months, five days a week, covering four week days and one day at the weekend.
 Students must pass their first year to progress to the second year.
-16-18 year olds may be required to take English and Maths classes as part of the course, if they do not have 9-4 / A*-C grade GCSEs.